Meet the Principal Investigator

 Morgan Jaggard, MSc student

 Morgan completed his BSc (Hons) at the the University of Guelph.
-He is studying whether sustained energy expenditure in animals is limited by their risk of overheating.
+He is studying whether the environment in which nestling birds are reared impacts their thermal physiology.